"We travel not to escape life, but for life not to escape us."

 The only mud volcanoes present in India are at Baratang Island in the Middle Andaman.
 Mud volcanoes are not real volcanoes, but a mixture of hot water and subterranean mineral deposits.
 Limestone caves at Baratang Island are a must-see attraction as well.
 The caves can be easily reached by a jetty, which passes through a tribal reserve and mangrove forests.
 The caves are dark, so carrying a torch will be necessary.

 4. Trek to the highest point in Andaman - Saddle Peak

 Saddle Peak is at an elevation of 2,418 feet and is the highest point in Andaman.
 You will be required to catch a bus to Lamia Bay.
 The entrance is easily visible from here and with minimum permit formalities; you will enter this tropical rainforest.
 There is a trail marked in red, which you have to follow and you’ll traverse along the coastline to reach a dense canopy of trees.
 The entrance fee is Rs.
 25 per person and Rs.
 10 for the camera.

 5. Explore the exotic Long Island

-Apart from these experiences, other places worth visiting are the Anthropological Museum, Chatham Saw Mill, Natural Bridge at Neil Island, Ross and Smith Island, Wandoor, Jolly Buoy Island, Chidiya Tapu and much more.
-If you happen to go in the turtle nestling season (December-February), you’ll be lucky enough to see the hatching of Olive Ridleys.
-Andaman has a galore of seafood and seafood lovers will enjoy the local fishes served there.
+Apart from these experiences, other places worth visiting are the Anthropological Museum, Chatham Saw Mill, Natural Bridge at Neil Island, Ross and Smith Island, Wandoor, Jolly Buoy Island, Chidiya Tapu, and much more.
+If you happen to go in the turtle nesting season (December-February), you’ll be lucky enough to see the hatching of Olive Ridleys.
+Andaman has a galore of seafood and seafood lovers will enjoy the local dishes served there.

 Best time to travel: